ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Montgomery, AL 36103-5625

 For a walk-in request, submit the completed Vital Records Request Application form to any county health department in the state, along with the appropriate fee.
-Cash, check, and money orders are accepted for payment when requesting divorce certificates in person.
+Cash, checks, and money orders are accepted for payment when requesting divorce certificates in person.
 In most cases, the divorce certificate can be issued while the applicant waits.

 How to Obtain Alabama Divorce Decrees